 CredentialsPh.D.
 (Western (Ivey)), M.B.A.
 (Wilfrid Laurier), CPA, CGA FICB, ICD.D

 Peter joined the Beedie School of Business at SFU from the Ivey School of Business at Western University where his doctoral thesis examined organizational decision-making.
 Peter has had a long association with higher education and has taught at several business schools.
-Prior to academia, Peter had more than two decades of industrial experience working in a number of senior line and staff positions as well as consulting to a diverse range of Fortune 500, government, and start-up organizations across North America.
+Prior to academia, Peter had more than two decades of industrial experience working in a number of senior line and staff positions as well as consulting to a diverse range of Fortune 500, government, sport, and start-up organizations across North America.

 The University, says Peter, meets several of his life goals, allows him to make a greater contribution to society and offers new challenges.
 "Many industry practitioners are preoccupied with 'what' rather than the more useful 'why' and how' of theory,” he says.
 “These are my interests."

 Outside of the University, Peter is the president and CEO of Octothorpe Software Corporation, a decision sciences company.
-In 2019 he was elected to a three year term on the CPABC Board of Directors.
+In June of 2022 he was elected to a second three year term on the CPABC Board of Directors.